Tag: Tower Defence

 Continue reading “Tower Defence prototype code”

-Simply, sometimes you want the same object to appear multiple times in your project, but with subtle variations.
-Behavioral changes can be accomplished in code by subclassing, size variations by scaling, but what if you wanted it red in one instance and green in another?
-Including the same image twice with different colours seems redundant, even if the images in question are quite small, so what are your options?
-Well, a ColorTransform is an option if the image is a simple, single colour.
-In Pinball, I used this method to colorize the lights and lighting effects – the image files themselves were greyscaled, and were coloured in code before being displayed – and now in Tower Defence, I’m using it on some UI elements (the slider knob’s that change colour dependent on value).
+Including the same image twice with different colours feels redundant even if the images in question are quite small, so what are your options?
+In Pinball I used ColorTransform to colorize the lights and lighting effects with the image files themselves being greyscale.
+Now in Tower Defence I’m using it on some UI elements (the slider knob’s that change colour dependent on value).

 Let’s step through how this works.
 First, of course, you have to create a graphic you want to use.
 Here’s the image of the slider knob in Tower Defence, as it came out of Photoshop…